“The New Boy” is a luminous work of art that embodies a cultural crossroads, faith, and magical realism in Australia.

 During WWII, two Australian military officers captured an Aboriginal child fighting ferociously for freedom in the plains.
-They turn him to a nuns-run monastery in the middle of only God knows where to "westernize" him.
-In that remote facility, children were prepared to be incorporated into the workforce and produce goods for the international conflict.
+They turned him over to a nun-run monastery in the middle of nowhere, where they wanted to “westernize” him.
+In the remote facility, children were prepared to be incorporated into the workforce to produce goods for the international conflict.

 ![]() |